'I am very happy to make this website, designed by Liz, official.'

 ZoŽ Wanamaker CBE

-For details of when and why the website was created, please see the section about this website.
+My name is Liz, and I manage the website.
+For details of when and why it was created, please see the section about this website.

 Sam Wanamaker Playhouse:

 You can donate to the Sam Wanamaker Playhouse, and find out more about this project to recreate an indoor Jacobean theatre, on the Shakespeare's Globe website.
 ZoŽ, who is Honorary President of the Globe, talks about the history and significance of the project in a video by the theatre.

 Guestbook - To sign the guestbook, please click the picture below.
 Your comments are much appreciated.

 6 January 2014 22:59

 BBC News has published a fascinating article about the newly opened Sam Wanamaker Playhouse, in anticipation of the first season of plays there, which begins on 9 January with The Duchess of Malfi.